The lowdown on IUDs: Loop Contraceptives

-If you’re considering long-term contraception, the intrauterine device (IUD, also known as ‘the loop’) is a good option for many women.
+If you’re considering long-term contraception, the intrauterine device (IUD, also known as ‘loop contraceptives’) is a good option for many women.
 Here are our most frequently asked questions about the IUD to help you decide whether it’s right for you.

 1. What is the IUD?

 An IUD is a small, T-shaped plastic device that is wrapped in copper or contains hormones that prevent you from falling pregnant.
 The IUD is inserted into your uterus by your doctor.
 A plastic string tied to the end of the IUD hangs down through the cervix into the vagina.
 The string is not visible from the outside, and your partner will not be able to feel or see it during sex.

 There are two types of intrauterine devices: hormonal IUDs and copper IUDs.
 The hormonal IUD, such as Mirena or Skyla, releases levonorgestrel, which is a form of the hormone progestin.
 There are two hormonal IUDs – one that works for five years, and one that works for three years.